palermo-consulting/sfec_to_wfs_cpi/sf_ec_to_wfs_using_cpi.md

 ## Documents Needed

+The integration document for WFS can be found here.

+[ABC](./SF_EC_INT_WorkForce_Software_CPI_en_Q3 2019.pdf)

-The integration document for WFS can be found here [ABC](./SF_EC_INT_WorkForce_Software_CPI_en_Q3 2019.pdf) Documents for SF EC Odata API can be found at the SF EC Odata API repository.
+Documents for SF EC Odata API can be found at the SF EC Odata API repository.

 ## CPI Test Instance URL